SushiSV/terraform-beginner-bootcamp-2023/README.md

 ## Install the terraform CLI

-### Considersations with the Terraform CLI changes
+### Considerations with the Terraform CLI changes
 The Terraform CLI Installation instructions have changed due to gpg keyring changes.
-So we needed to refer to the lastest install CLI instructions via Terraform Documentation and change the scripting for install.
+So we needed to refer to the latest install CLI instructions via Terraform Documentation and change the scripting for install.

 [Install Terraform CLI](https://developer.hashicorp.com/terraform/tutorials/aws-get-started/install-cli)

-### Considerations for Linux Distritbution
+### Considerations for Linux Distribution

 This project is built against Ubuntu.
 Please consider checking your Linux Distribution needs.